Wondering how to start a call centre? No idea where to begin? You’re in the right place.

 In today’s age of digital transformation, call centres need to keep up with consumer trends to maintain high levels of customer service.
 With the rise of cloud-based software solutions, the remote workforce, and artificial intelligence, the customer service landscape is dynamic, exciting, and lucrative.

 In this definitive guide, we’re going to give you the full lowdown on setting up a call centre.
-From outlining your goals to hiring a team, and handling automatic call distribution (ACD) to choosing the ideal call centre software; we’ll leave no stone unturned.
+From outlining your goals, to hiring a team and delivering your call centre training, through to choosing the ideal call centre software; we’ll leave no stone unturned.
+We’ll even cover off how to handle automatic call distribution (ACD) and best plan your call centre cost structure.
 So grab a cup of coffee, get comfortable, and let’s get started.

 What is a Call Centre?